A Music Performance Competition for Talented Students

 The 2015 winner was pianist Zhen Tu, then a 10th-grader at Eagan High School, who was the featured soloist with the Minnesota Orchestra at Young People’s Concerts in October 2015 and February 2016.

-Here are all the talented performers who have won the School Music Auditions in the past.
+Here are all the talented performers who have won the Concerto Competition in the past.